 You transfer both your mind and your body from one place to another.

 The Kli Yakar goes on to say: "But [regarding] the term nesiah, the transfer includes one's body and one's thought in every way."

 So this is good to keep in mind when reading the Torah and understanding what is meant when each term is being used.

-And the guardians of the wall themselves are as if they are destroyers of the wall.
+And the guardians of the city themselves are as if they are destroyers of the city.